Precludes additional credit for HIST 3907 Section “B” offered in winter 2015 and HIST 3907 Section “O” offered in winter 2016.

 Each week, you do exercises designed to teach you the steps of working with digital data in history, and you read articles, examine projects, and study examples of digital history in the wild.
 You annotate these readings etc, and you keep a ‘process notes’ and a blog/notebook on the exercises.
 (I sometimes call the ‘process notes’ the ‘fail log’ because it is a log of everything you’ve tried, the commands you’ve typed, the places you went looking for answers).

-Each week you distill what you’ve done, the challenges you’ve faced or have yet to surmount into your blog.
-(I sometimes call this the ‘notebook’).
+Each week you distill what you’ve done, the challenges you’ve faced or have yet to surmount into your fail log/notebook.
 These are like letters to your future self in that, in digital history, you are constantly trying to figure out why ‘past you’ made the decisions she made, or where she put the data she wrangled.
 It makes life so much easier when these posts are thoughtfully written.
 Each week, you chat with each other in our social space, support each other by reading each other’s notebooks and process notes and leaving annotations there, and you help each other reach further - you build community.
+NB See also my policy on using pseudonyms - these are allowed.

 I will give you datasets which you will explore/analyze with the tools you have learned.
 This analysis will be written up and made available on the open web as a final project.
 If your computer is not that powerful or otherwise less-than-optimal, I also have a virtual computing environment which you can use through your browser.

 You are encouraged to collaborate with one another (community!), but make sure you acknowledge all and any collaboration.
-The social space for our course will be hosted on Zulip at https://hist3814o.zulipchat.com.
-Versions of Zulip are available for Android and iOS devices.
-(If you’ve used Slack, you’ll get the hang of Zulip.
-The advantage: open source non-commercial).
+The social space for our course will be hosted on Slack at /hist3814osummer2019.slack.com.
+Versions of Slack are available for Android and iOS devices.
 All necessary logins, passwords, and other getting-started parphernalia will be provided to you in the first week of class.

 - All work indicated in each section of the workbook under ‘What you need to do each week’ has to be completed.